TMASynthetics/automation_scripts/README.md

 ## How to use

 Once you have cloned a local copy of this repository you will find the tools organised into sub-directories, each directory contains a README and all the items necessary to run.

+At the root of this repository is a file named `install.sh` it allows you to access any of the scripts from any directory by either adding them to the $PATH environment variable or by creating a symlink to /usr/bin

 ## What is Triton Inference Server?